 In light of the disruption of care and devastation caused by Hurricane Harvey, here is a collection of AJKD articles and blog posts that can hopefully serve as a resource for our readers:

-Article: Prevalence and Predictors of Posttraumatic Stress Disorder Among Hemodialysis Patients Following Hurricane Katrina (freely available until Nov 30)
+Article: Prevalence and Predictors of Posttraumatic Stress Disorder Among Hemodialysis Patients Following Hurricane Katrina (free temporarily)

 Authors: A.D.
 Hyre, A.J.
 Cohen, N. Kutner, A.B.
 Alper, and P. Muntner